betterskeptics/GroundTruthChallenge/rules.md

 > Please note: These rules may be reviewed throughout the challenge.
 This is a *beta* process and we will be closely monitoring throughout to identify improvements or correct flaws.
 We will make a best effort attempt to communicate any rule changes through the [@BetterSkeptics](https://twitter.com/BetterSkeptics) Twitter account.

 ## Summary
 - Submissions of types *Falsification* and *Unsupported Claim* will be accepted starting July 16 2021 at 11pm UTC and ending July 23, 2021 at 11pm UTC or when the $10,000 total has been reached, whichever happens first.
-Note that the challenge will likely run over for a few days after that deadline, since every challenge validated in the first round opens up a 48h window for responses.
+See **Submission deadline** heading further down for notes on exceptions.
+Also note that the challenge will likely run over for a few days after that deadline, since every challenge validated in the first round opens up a 48h window for responses.
 (See section 3 on Responses)
 - See "Submission rules" below for how to make your submission and claim rewards of $50-$100 depending on the contribution.
 Any submissions that don't precisely follow the rules will be ignored.
 - Referees will be reviewing submissions on a rolling basis, but will have two more days after the end of submissions, possibly more if required, to process as many entries as possible.
 - Everyone can observe the process by opening [this Google spreadsheet](https://docs.google.com/spreadsheets/d/1nEsf6l_dEv_NQqLvoHYP-eRZ0UmZGqo16uSHub53h9Q/edit#gid=31863150) where all submissions will be entered and reviewed by the referees and volunteers.